French: Touring a French City

 This lesson featured one of the culminating activities for the 10-week City unit.
 First, each student was randomly assigned a building (such as a pharmacy) in a typical French city.
 The student researched the building online and compared it to a similar building in a typical American city.
 Once students had an understanding of what elements made their building unique to the French culture, they had one month to individually design and build the structure outside of class time.
 (The art teacher helped with construction as needed.)
 During class, Ms. Neuman held daily check-ins to keep students on track and to problem-solve when difficulties arose.
 Students brought the completed buildings into class and used them for three weeks to practice vocabulary related to the buildings' appearance and purpose.
 Students were also assessed on cultural understanding, based on their explanation of what made their building uniquely French.
 The complete city was then assembled and used for two weeks for continued vocabulary review, including an activity in which students gave and followed directions around the city.
 The unit concluded with additional reading, writing, and listening activities about giving and following directions.

-- Theme-Based Curriculum: The teacher chooses themes as the organizing principle for a series of instructional activities in a unit.
+Theme-Based Curriculum: The teacher chooses themes as the organizing principle for a series of instructional activities in a unit, providing a meaningful context to explore through all three modes of communication.